Provider Search – MI Health Link

-(clicking on this link will take you away from the Upper Peninsula Health Plan’s website.)
+(Clicking on this link will take you away from UPHP’s website.)

 - Upper Peninsula Health Plan (UPHP) MI Health Link (Medicare-Medicaid Plan) is a health plan that contracts with both Medicare and Michigan Medicaid to provide benefits of both programs to enrollees.

-- This searchable Directory lists health care professionals (such as doctors, nurse practitioners, and psychologists), facilities (such as hospitals or clinics), and support providers (such as Adult Day Health and Home Health providers) that you may see as a UPHP MI Health Link member.
+- The searchable directory lists health care professionals (such as doctors, nurse practitioners, psychologists, and hearing, dental, or vision specialists, and therapists), facilities (such as hospitals or clinics), and support providers (such as Adult Day Health and Home Health providers) that you may use as a UPHP MI Health Link member.
 We also list the pharmacies that you may use to get your prescription drugs.

 - We will refer to these groups as “network providers” in this Directory.
 These providers signed a contract with us to provide you services.
 This is a list of UPHP MI Health Link’s network providers for the Upper Peninsula of Michigan, including Alger, Baraga, Chippewa, Delta, Dickinson, Gogebic, Houghton, Iron, Keweenaw, Luce, Mackinac, Marquette, Menominee, Ontonagon, and Schoolcraft counties.

-Some key terms you may see in the UPHP MI Health Link Provider and Pharmacy Directory:
+This section explains key terms in the UPHP MI Health Link Provider and Pharmacy Directory.

-- Providers are health care professionals and support providers such as doctors, nurses, pharmacists, therapists, and other people who provide care and services.
-Services include medical care, long-term supports and services, supplies, prescription drugs, equipment and other services.
+- Providers are health care professionals and support providers such as doctors, nurse practitioners, psychologists, hearing, dental, or vision specialists, nurses, pharmacists, therapists, and other people who provide care and services.
+Services include medical care, long term supports and services (LTSS), supplies, prescription drugs, equipment and other services.

 - Providers that are a part of our plan’s network are called network providers.

 - Network providers are the providers that have contracted with us to provide services to members in our plan.
 The providers in our network generally bill us directly for care they give you.
-When you see a network provider, you usually pay nothing or pay only your share of the cost for covered services.
+When you use a network provider, you usually pay nothing for covered services.